-Download all the monthly training podcasts for FREE by subscribing to the “Training for Climbing” podcast on iTunes.
+Download all the monthly training podcasts by subscribing to the “Training for Climbing” podcast on iTunes, or listen on Spotify, Stitcher, or via the player below.
+Enjoy!

 In this podcast you will learn how to foster your sense of proprioception and how to use proprioceptive cues to succeed quickly on crux moves and max sequences.